guillaume-humbert/python3-sqlalchemy/doc/_sources/core/tutorial.txt

 Functions
 ---------

-SQL functions are created using the :attr:`~.expression.func` keyword, which generates functions using attribute access:
+SQL functions are created using the :data:`~.expression.func` keyword, which generates functions using attribute access:

 .. sourcecode:: pycon+sql